-Every year in June, we ask the representatives of all countries about their share of production of the past year, and their estimation for the coming year:
+Those who attend our conference know it: Every year in June, we ask the representatives of all countries about their share of production of the past year, and their estimation for the current year.

-What were the average prices obtained for their blackcurrants in the last year (for IQF and for processing, on the free market – excluding contracted production)?
+Also, we want to know what is the share of organically produced blackcurrants is in each country.
+If possible, the countries share information on the average prices obtained for their blackcurrants (for IQF and for processing, on the free market – excluding contracted production).

 We share and comment this information in our bi-annual conferences.
-Errors in the evaluation and estimations may occur, as well as mistakes.
-The information shared is based on good faith and free from interpretation.
+Errors in the evaluation and estimations may occur, as well as mistakes in the data sheet.
+The information we provide is based on good faith and free from interpretation.